amirghedira/E-Commerce--MGRN-APP-demo-/readme.md

 * `getConnectedUser`: get connected user based on the access token.
 * `getProduct`: get a specific product based on an ID
 * `getOrder`: get a specific order based on an ID
-* `userLogin`: authentificate the user and returns the access token whenever the authentication succeeds.
+* `userLogin`: authenticate the user and returns the access token whenever the authentication succeeds.

 ### GraphQL Mutations: